madhuvanthiram/ShoppingCart_ReactJS/README.md

-A simple Shopping cart built with React, JavaScript, and CSS.
+A  Shopping cart built with React, JavaScript, and CSS.

 Installation and Setup Instructions.